-A government form called the "I-130 Petition for Alien Relative" is what a U.S. citizen or lawful permanent resident must submit to U.S. Citizenship and Immigration Services (USCIS) in order to sponsor a qualifying relative for permanent residence (a green card) in the United States.
+A government form called the "I-130 Petition for Alien Relative" is what a U.S. citizen or lawful permanent resident must submit to U.S. Citizenship and Immigration Services (USCIS) as the first step in sponsoring a qualifying relative for permanent residence (a green card) in the United States.

 See The I-130 Petition: Information for Family Sponsors, for information on the general application process and rules.
-This article discusses the costs associated with filing an I-130 petition.
-Broadly speaking, these will vary, depending on how many relatives the U.S. petitioner wishes to sponsor and whether or not the help of an immigration attorney is enlisted.
-Additional fees might apply if the foreign-born relative is already in the U.S. and eligible to apply for adjustment of status at the same time.
+This article homes in on one topic, namely the costs associated with filing an I-130 petition.
+Broadly speaking, these costs will vary, depending on how many relatives the U.S. petitioner wishes to sponsor and whether or not the help of an immigration attorney is enlisted.
+Additional fees might apply if the foreign-born relative is already in the United States and eligible to apply for adjustment of status at the same time.

-If you are a permanent resident sponsoring more than one relative, you are not required to file a separate I-130 petition for each relative who qualifies as a "derivative."
-A derivative relative would include the children of your foreign national spouse.
+If you are a permanent resident sponsoring more than one relative, you are not required to file a separate I-130 petition for each relative who qualifies as a “derivative.”
+A derivative relative would include, for instance, the children of your foreign national spouse.
 For more information on who qualifies, see Derivative Immigration Status For Family Members of Immigrating Aliens.

-The I-130 petition filing fee is subject to change, as USCIS raises its fees on a fairly regular basis.
-Always check the USCIS Web page for Form I-130 to confirm the fee before you file, or call the USCIS Contact Center at 1-800-375-5283.
+USCIS raises its filing fees on a fairly regular basis.
+Always check the USCIS Fee Schedule to confirm the fees and other instructions before you file, or call the USCIS Contact Center at 1-800-375-5283.

 The I-130 is just the beginning of the family immigration process.

-And every immigrant will face various expense for things like the required medical exam, photos to go with the application, travel, and so on.
+Every immigrant will face various other expenses for things like the required medical exam, photos to go with the application, travel expenses such as transportation and hotels, and so on.

 When you first meet with an attorney, you will almost always have to pay a consultation fee.
 A consultation fee can range anywhere from $75 to several hundred dollars depending on where the attorney is located and the size of the firm the attorney works for.

-At this stage of the process, you should always ask the attorney whether the consultation fee will be deducted from the final bill if you decide to retain his or her services.
+At this early stage of the process, you should always ask the attorney whether the consultation fee will be deducted from the final bill if you decide to retain their services.

 An attorney will typically perform the following services for a flat fee: